Whiplash Injury: Symptoms, Causes, and Treatment

 What causes whiplash?

-- A car accident at over 100 km/h, being thrown from a car, rolling over with the car
+- High-speed car accident: Collision at over 100 km/h, ejection from the vehicle, or rolling over with the car, as these mechanisms involve major traumatic forces.

 When should you consult a physiotherapist for a cervical sprain?